OpenNMT/Tokenizer/bindings/python/README.md

 text = tokenizer.detokenize(tokens, features)
 text = tokenizer.detokenize(tokens)  # will fail if case_feature is set.

+# Function that also returns a dictionary mapping a token index to a range in
+# the detokenized text.
+Set merge_ranges=True to merge consecutive ranges, e.g.
+# subwords of the same token in case of subword tokenization.
+text, ranges = tokenizer.detokenize_with_ranges(tokens, merge_ranges=True)
 ```

 See the [documentation](../../docs/options.md) for a description of each option.